 - Saint Louis University School of Social Work

-- The Brown School of Social Work at Washington University in St. Louis
+- The Brown School at Washington University in St. Louis

 - Fontbonne University

-The Collaborative has evolved to include joint field instructor orientation, continuing education events, a collaborative web site and database, and selected common forms.
-Since many social workers in our area serve as field instructors for students from more than one of the social work programs this collaboration has obvious benefits to field instructors and students.
+The Collaborative has evolved to include a joint field instructor orientation and certificate program, continuing education events, a collaborative website and database, and selected common forms.
+Since many social workers in our area serve as field instructors for students from more than one of the social work programs, this collaboration has benefits to field instructors and students.

 Prospective Field Instructor Information

 Field Instructor Qualifications